v

 boards and in the past has been Chairman of the Botanical Garden Subdistrict

-She also served on the St. Louis City/County Board of Freeholders in 1987-88.
-Sandra
+also served on the St. Louis City/County Board of Freeholders in 1987-88.
+Sandra has an

-has an extensive history of involvement in the political arena and ran several citywide
+extensive history of involvement in the political arena and ran several citywide election

-election campaigns before joining the staff of Congressman Dick Gephardt in 1992.
+campaigns before joining the staff of Congressman Dick Gephardt in 1992.
+She retired in

 Dr. Gary Donato earned his PhD in Political Science and Diplomatic History from the